-Note: For any vCenter server that you add, the IBM Storage Enhancements for VMware vSphere Web Client (see "IBM Storage Enhancements for VMware vSphere Web Client" on page 119) are automatically deployed and enabled on the vSphere Web Client Server side.
+Note: For any vCenter server that you add, the IBM Storage Enhancements for VMware vSphere Web Client (see "IBM Storage Enhancements for VMware vSphere Web Client" on page 107) are automatically deployed and enabled on the vSphere Web Client Server side.

-Click Add Interface on the Interfaces pane and then select Add vCenter.
+1. Click Add Interface on the Interfaces pane and then select Add vCenter.
 The Add New vCenter Server for vWC dialog box is displayed.

-Figure 71.
-Add vCenter Server for vWC dialog box
+Figure 71: Add vCenter Server for vWC dialog box

-2. Enter the IP address or hostname of the vCenter server, as well as the username and password for logging into that vCenter server.
-If the provided IP address and credentials are accepted by the vCenter server, it is added to the list of servers on the Interfaces pane.
+- 2. Enter the IP address or hostname of the vCenter server, as well as the username and password for logging into that vCenter server. - If the provided IP address and credentials are accepted by the vCenter server, it is added to the list of servers on the Interfaces pane.
+The yellow frame and the exclamation mark indicate that the interface has no storage services delegated to it yet.

-Figure 72.
-Interfaces pane
+Figure 72: Interfaces pane